mattermost/mattermost/doc/process/overview.md

 See [Filing Issues](http://www.mattermost.org/filing-issues/) for details on how to use this system.

+For feature ideas, troubleshooting, or general questions, we ask your help to use the appropriate [Community System](https://github.com/mattermost/platform/blob/master/doc/process/overview.md#community-systems).

 ### GitHub Pull Requests

 A system for submitting merge requests for changes to Mattermost.
 See [Merge Requests](https://github.com/mattermost/platform/blob/master/doc/process/overview.md#merge-requests) section below.